aconley/simple_cosfitter/README.md

 It may be necessary to tell configure where to look for these libraries -- see `configure --help`.

+Note that if you got this from github rather than downloading a .tgz, you may need to do something like `autoreconf -fvi` before building to set up the build environment.

 ### Documentation

 Fuller documentation is provided using Doxygen.
 This